 Optionally, you can choose an activity type that you'd like to automatically log to the timeline when the document is generated:

-Note: the activity is logged to the timeline of the record you generate the document for, which isn't necessarily the associated person record.
+The activity is logged to the timeline of the record you generate the document for, which isn't necessarily the associated person record.